 if there is player movement, the coach is responsible to ensure the Team Certification is amended;

 B. Schedules:

-The Director and/or Commissioner(s) where necessary will schedule games and practices, and give each Coach and Manager a copy of the schedule.
+The Director and/or Commissioner(s) for U7 through U9 will schedule games and practices, and give each Coach and Manager a copy of the schedule.

+Coaches and Manager for U11 through U18 are responsible for attending and setting their League and Exhibition Schedules.

 All Games, practices and other team activities are to be posted on the Team’s section of the BMHA website by the Coach and/or Manager.
 This is to be kept current.

 C. Exhibition Games and Out-Of-Town Tournaments:

+1. All Exhibition games must be sanctioned by Hockey Saskatchewan.
+Team Manager must contact Office Manager to file for sanction.
+Exhibition game sheets must be returned to the BMHA office no later than 72 hours or team will receive a $100 fine.

-A Team’s League schedule shall take precedence over all other games.
+2. A Team’s League schedule Shall take precedence over all other games.
 The Manager or Coach of a team must advise the Division Director of all changes to the regular League schedule.

-The number of tournaments entered by each Development Team will be decided by Coaches and Managers in consultation with their Director and their parents.
-BMHA may set limits for the number and type of tournaments a Development Team may enter per season.
+3. The number of tournaments entered by each Developmental Team will be decided by Coaches and Managers in consultation with their Director and their parents.
+BMHA may set limits for the number and type of tournaments a Developmental Team may enter per season.

 Coaches are to notify all of their players of tournaments.
 If affiliated players are required, they are to be invited and used according to Bylaw Four.